Friday, November 23, 2018

 Becoming Stronger Than Your Storm

-This past summer I was that girl at the edge of the dock.
-Life delivered me another unexpected blow.
-The company I had moved my life across the country for was undergoing a reorganization and, as such, my role was eliminated.
-I was forced into the thrashing waters of a job loss, having to confront the anxiety, humiliation, frustration and myriad of questions that come when you are severed from a company.
-I was provided a healthy severance; however, my exit was not handled well and left me feeling wounded and incredibly confused.
-When speaking with trusted advisers they assured me I’d easily find work, which I did, but something fierce welled up inside me this time.
-I was angry, deeply infuriated, yet felt guilt for being so.
+This past summer, I found myself standing at the edge of a proverbial dock—life had delivered yet another unexpected blow.
+The company I had moved across the country for was undergoing a reorganization, and my role was eliminated.
+Suddenly, I was plunged into the thrashing waters of job loss, forced to confront the anxiety, humiliation, frustration, and endless questions that come when you’re severed from a company.
+Though I was given a generous severance, the way my exit was handled left me feeling deeply wounded and confused.

 Why?
-Because anyone looking at my life would think I’ve got it made.
-I have my health, an amazing son, great family and friends, a beautiful home, money in the bank, and a robust dose of skills and talent.
-But these are all external influences.
+Because, on the surface, it looks like I have it all.
+I have my health, an amazing son, a supportive family and friends, a beautiful home, money in the bank, and a wealth of skills and talent.
+But those are external markers of success.

-How do we give ourselves permission to sort through the yuck when our soul hurts and when we feel profoundly wronged and lack clarity and purpose?
-How do we move past the fear of feeling we’re forfeiting our faith, perspective and gratitude for the emotional fragility we’re facing?
+How do we give ourselves permission to sit with the mess when our soul hurts—when we feel profoundly wronged and lack clarity and purpose?
+How do we move past the fear that acknowledging our pain means we’re forfeiting our faith, perspective, and gratitude for the life we have?

-As a woman of faith, I struggled with the raw emotion I was experiencing through my circumstances.
-Not only was I confronting a job loss, but agonizing isolation.
-My support systems are thousands of miles away.
-I live in total day to day seclusion that, at times, crushes me.
-Intrinsically, I knew God had his hand over me and would guide me through this difficult period; however, boiling inside of me was a cornucopia of emotion that needed to be confronted.
+As a woman of faith, I wrestled with these raw emotions.
+It wasn’t just the job loss I was confronting; it was the crushing isolation.
+My support systems are thousands of miles away, and I live in a day-to-day seclusion that, at times, overwhelms me.
+Deep down, I knew God had His hand over me and would guide me through this difficult period.
+But still, a storm of emotions brewed inside me, demanding to be acknowledged.

-One morning I sat in silence and wrote out the ugly I was feeling.
-I gave myself permission to have an honest dialogue, without guilt, over what I was experiencing.
+One morning, I sat in silence and wrote down all the ugly emotions I was feeling.
+I gave myself permission to have an honest conversation—free of guilt—about what I was experiencing.

 And this is what I wrote…

 I am angry.
 I am frustrated.
 I am confused.
 I am afraid.
 I feel painfully isolated.
 I feel lost.
 My heart hurts.
 I am weary from crying.
 I feel irrelevant.
-I feel lack of clarity.
-I am exhausted from the continual dialogue and replay in my head.
-I am drained from fighting to be strong.
-I feel like a fraud for appearing to be strong when I’m crumbling inside.
+I lack clarity.
+I am exhausted from the constant dialogue replaying in my head.
+I am drained from fighting to stay strong.
+I feel like a fraud for appearing strong when I’m crumbling inside.
 I feel humiliated.
 I feel taken advantage of.
-I feel as if I give more than I get.
-I feel grief for the time I’ve lost.
+I feel like I give more than I get.
+I grieve for the time I’ve lost.
 I despise this and those who brought these circumstances into my life.
 I don’t want to feel like this anymore!

-I spoke these words over and over until I could read them without wanting to cry.
-Until I could fully give them over to God to dispose of.
-Until I no longer felt a pang in my heart.
-Until I owned them and obliterated their power over me.
+I repeated these words over and over until I could read them without wanting to cry.
+Until I could fully hand them over to God to dispose of.
+Until I no longer felt that pang in my heart.
+I needed to own them and strip them of their power over me.
 It was intensely cathartic and freeing.
-I was no longer running from the complex matrix of emotions that chased me morning, noon and night, but rather, I had driven a stake into its putrefied heart snuffing out any ability for it to beat further.
-By doing so, I was able to eradicate the mountain of ill my soul was feeling and replace it with grace and peace, and have clarity of vision and purpose again.
+I was no longer running from the complex matrix of emotions that had chased me morning, noon, and night.
+Instead, I drove a stake into its putrefied heart, snuffing out its ability to beat further.
+In doing so, I eradicated the mountain of pain my soul had been carrying, and replaced it with grace, peace, and a renewed clarity of vision and purpose.

-It’s ironic that when we strip ourselves to such humbled vulnerability, we become fiercely empowered.
-By authentically owning what we’re experiencing and facing it head on, we become stronger than the storm raging in us.
-We now own the storm and have the power to bring the howling winds of all the negative emotions we were feeling to a silence.
-Once in the silence, we can look out from the docks edge, take in the tranquility and beauty of the new horizon, whisper a prayer of gratitude for the strength to have conquered yet another storm, and then set our compass in the direction of our next journey.
+It’s ironic that when we strip ourselves down to such raw vulnerability, we become fiercely empowered.
+By authentically owning what we’re experiencing and facing it head-on, we become stronger than the storm raging within us.
+We take ownership of the storm and gain the power to silence the howling winds of negativity.
+In that silence, we can stand at the edge of the dock, take in the tranquility and beauty of a new horizon, whisper a prayer of gratitude for the strength to have conquered yet another storm, and then set our compass toward the next journey.

 Monday, August 13, 2018